willmcfall/LIRI-Bot/README.md

 * Venue location
 * Date of the Event (use moment to format this as "MM/DD/YYYY")

-### node liri.js spotify-this-song '<song name here>'
+### node liri.js spotify-this-song <song name here>
-This will show the following information about the song in your terminal/bash window
+This will search the Spotify API for an artist and render the following information about each song to the terminal:
 * Artist(s)
 * The song's name
 * A preview link of the song from Spotify
 * The album that the song is from

-### node liri.js movie-this '<movie name here>'
+### node liri.js movie-this <movie name here>
+This will search the OMDB API for a movie and render the following information about each movie to the terminal:
  * Title of the movie.
  * Year the movie came out.
  * IMDB Rating of the movie.